 Originally built as the family home for early San Diego settler Juan Bandini in 1829, “The Cosmo” is the only hotel located within Old Town San Diego State Historic Park.

 The historic building has been used as an apartment building, olive mill, and restaurant.
 Today, the 10-room boutique hotel has been fully restored and overlooks picturesque Old Town San Diego State Historic Park.
-Some of the original floorboards, windows, and wainscoting remains, but guests enjoy modern comforts such as Wi-Fi also.
+Some of the original floorboards, windows, and wainscoting remain.
+There are no televisions or phones, but guests can access complimentary WiFi during their stay.

 5. Courtyard San Diego Old Town